allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 Debug FPX Agent Controller

+Debug Controller Notes:

+All game SimObjects that are either Receptacles or Pickupable will have their name shown when under the reticle.
+This means you might see multiple instances of "Fridge" since the raycast is piercing multiple parts of the fridge at the same time.

 Scene Setup:
 1) Make sure the <DebugFPSAgentController> script is on the FPS Controller
 2) Make sure the DebugCanvas prefab is in the scene